Drew Maloney: Energy industry

 In December 2012, Maloney was appointed vice president of global government and external affairs for the Hess Corporation, a global producer of crude oil and natural gas.
+While at Hess, he was involved in legislative negotiations that contributed to a bipartisan agreement to repeal the U.S. crude oil export ban in 2015, a restriction originally established under the Energy Policy and Conservation Act.
+In July 2025, Maloney returned to the energy sector when he was appointed the president of the Edison Electric Institute, the organization representing investor-owned utilities, replacing former US Secretary of Energy Dan Brouillette, who left the EEI after serving fewer than 12 months, during alleged disagreements with member companies.

+Maloney’s job began at a difficult time for the industry as the US Congress had stopped a variety of clean energy tax credits and the price of electricity was rising rapidly, an issue that may influence the 2026 midterm elections.

 American Investment Council

 On June 20, 2018, Maloney was named president and chief executive officer to the American Investment Council.

 Personal life

 Maloney is married to Sabra Klein, a professor at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland.
 They have two children together.
 Maloney is a member of the board of trustees at the Woodrow Wilson International Center for Scholars and the Meridian International Center, and a former member at Randolph–Macon College.
 In 2010 he and his wife established the endowment the Klein-Maloney Women in Science Fellowship at Randolph Macon.